go-gorm/gorm.io/pages/docs/belongs_to.md

 ## Override Foreign Key

-To define a belongs to relationship, the foreign key must exists, default foreign key uses owner's type name plus its primary field name.
+To define a belongs to relationship, the foreign key must exist, the default foreign key uses the owner's type name plus its primary field name.

 For the above example, to define the `User` model that belongs to `Company`, the foreign key should be `CompanyID` by convention